albar965/littlenavmap-manual/src/en/USERPOINT.rst

      Note that, while the user-defined waypoints are not displayed on the X-Plane map, they can be selected and used to build flight plans in the X-Plane stock GPS and FMS.

+     Keep in mind that waypoints are loaded from the Navigraph database if the default mode :ref:`navigraph-navaid-proc` is enabled.

+     Therefore, user defined waypoints from the file ``user_fix.dat`` might not be shown in *Little Navmap* after loading the scenery library from X-Plane.

 Import
 ^^^^^^